Access to Palliative Care Bill [HL]

 Overview

-The Access to Palliative Care Bill aims to ensure everyone in England with life-limiting illnesses has equal access to high-quality palliative care.
-This includes improving access to services, training healthcare professionals, and promoting research in the field.
+The Access to Palliative Care Bill aims to ensure equitable access to high-quality palliative care services across England.
+It mandates improved access to pain management, supports patient preferences, and enhances training and research in the field.

 Description

-This bill mandates Clinical Commissioning Groups (CCGs) to arrange for comprehensive palliative care services.
-These services must include:
+This bill places a duty on Clinical Commissioning Groups (CCGs) to provide and arrange for specialist palliative care services.
+This includes:

-The bill also requires Health Education England to mandate training for healthcare professionals in pain control, communication, the Mental Capacity Act 2005, and supporting families and carers.
-It encourages research in palliative care and requires the Care Quality Commission to evaluate palliative care provision during inspections.
+- Education and Training: Requiring Health Education England to mandate training for healthcare professionals on pain management, communication skills, the Mental Capacity Act 2005, and supporting families and carers.

 Government Spending